Henrycodeproj/Blog-project/README.md

 **Description**:
 This is my first fullstack project, it uses Bootstrap, Flask with Python backend, HTML, CSS, JavaScript and MySQL.
 This is my localhost files and will need to be adjusted as so.
-I am currently hosting this on pythonanywhere at https://boredblogs.pythonanywhere.com/
+It was hosted on pythonanywhere at https://boredblogs.pythonanywhere.com/ but will need adjustments since I have downgraded to a free tier.